dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-8-volumes-partitions-and-mounts.md

 sudo umount /mnt/windows-data/
 # Alternatively, we could have unmounted with "sudo umount /dev/nvme0n1p3"

-# Check the mount is indeed no longer there
+# Check the mount is indeed no longer there (the target directory is still there, though)
 mount
 ```